Don’t teach “sensitive topics” or anger students, Houston professors are warned after “campus carry” gun law passed

 The scientists reported in a paper published Monday in Proceedings of the National Academy of Sciences that they have greater than 95 percent certainty that at least half of more than 5 inches of sea level rise they detected during the 20th century was directly caused by global warming.

 “During the past millennia, sea level has never risen nearly as fast as during the last century,” said Stefan Rahmstorf, a physics professor at Potsdam University in Germany, one of 10 authors of the paper.
-“That was to […]
+“That was to be […]

 Read the Full Article